Meod831/Skin-Cancer-Classification/README.md

 MacOS requires additional steps because we do not have a developer account which requires a subscription

+## Additional Information
+In the Documentations folder, there are two guides.
+One for how to use the system and one for interpreting results.
+Read these for additional information about the system.

 ## Credits
 This application was made with the use of the public HAM10000 dataset (https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000).